nix-community/home-manager/README.md

-This project provides a basic system for managing a user environment using the [Nix][] package manager together with the Nix libraries found in [Nixpkgs][].
+This project provides a basic system for managing a user environment using the [Nix][] package manager together with the Nix libraries found in [Nixpkgs][]`.
+It allows declarative configuration of user specific (non global) packages and dotfiles.

 Before attempting to use Home Manager please read the warning below.

 For a more systematic overview of Home Manager and its available options, please see the [Home Manager manual][manual].